nbreznau/CRI/README.md

-# The Reliability of Scientific Data-Analysis
+# The Hidden Universe of Data-Analysis

-### Research Design and Data Analysis
+### Research Design and Analysis by:

 **Nate Breznau**
 <br>**Eike Mark Rinke**